Tragic faces of the deadly US flu outbreak

 Acton died just one week after she was diagnosed with the flu.

-Her death is a frightening reminder that healthy people can succumb to the flu, too, her friend, Donna Mann, told the news station.
+Her death is a frightening reminder that healthy people can succumb to the sickness, too, her friend, Donna Mann, told the news station.
 Now, she's sharing the 47-year-old's story to warn others.

 "The loss of her might save someone else, from her sharing what she was going through and what she was feeling," Mann said.